 MART has taken a step to redress this deficiency with travel training videos available in both English and Spanish on the MART website and YouTube.com.
 Travel trainers can also address target group audiences in person.
 The video on YouTube may be found with the search function under "How to Ride MART Channel".
 Topics covered include: How to Read the Bus Schedule, Flagging Down the Bus, Bikes on MART Buses, Using the Fare Box, Wheelchair/Mobility Devices on Buses, Bus Etiquette, Service Animals, How to Handle an Emergency, Exiting the Bus and Using the MART Trip Planner.
+MART has also instituted the policy to attend and have a booth/table at local community outreach and job fairs to educate the general public about MART services.

-H. Sidewalk Inventory & Pedestrian/Bicycle Connections for Fitchburg & Leominster MART Bus Routes-September 2017
+G. Sidewalk Inventory & Pedestrian/Bicycle Connections for Fitchburg & Leominster MART Bus Routes-September 2017